Allan H. Stevenson

-Overview
+Biography

 Stevenson was born on June 20, 1903, in Merlin, Ontario, Canada.
 His family moved to Texas where he attended the Rice Institute in Houston, graduating in 1924, and obtaining an M.A. two years later.
 After teaching at Rice, he moved to the University of Chicago where he ultimately obtained his doctorate degree in 1949.
 He taught English at both schools.
 Stevenson married Rachel Waples.
 He died in Chicago on March 31, 1970.

 Bibliographical studies

 Watermarks are twins

 Handmade paper is manufactured using a metal screen held in a wood frame which is dipped into a paper slurry, after which the frame is shaken in a particular manner to set the fibers of the paper and form a sheet, which is then removed to dry.
 The screen would usually have attached a design made of copper or brass wire which would leave a slight impression or watermark in the sheet of paper.
 In his 1952 article "Watermarks are Twins", Stevenson discussed a fact that few bibliographers then understood, that handmade paper in earlier periods was ordinarily manufactured using twin moulds, the screens of which bore a near duplicate wire image producing almost identical, but nevertheless distinguishable, watermarks.
 Two workers would use a pair of frames acting in tandem, one using a frame to dip into the paper slurry while the second (the "coucher") would shake the other frame to set the fibers and would then remove the paper to dry.
 He also observed that, as the screens were used repeatedly to make paper, the wire figures would suffer distortion, pieces of them sometimes breaking loose and having to be retied to the screen.
 A stock of paper manufactured by hand thus would contain two closely similar watermarks which define the stock for bibliographic purposes, or as Stevenson said, "watermarks like wrens go in pairs."
 A particular watermark could be uniquely identified by its position with respect to the "chainlines" formed by the metal screen, its state of freshness or deterioration, and the precise locations where it was tied or retied to the screen, which show up as dots in the watermark.
 He would later use these basic observations to date the manufacture of paper used in early printed books.